Ishaan-Dev5/sanatak/sprint-2/GITleaksPOC.md

 ## 2. Pre-Requisites

 - Jenkins server installed and running
-- Git installed on the Jenkins agent
+- Git installed
-- Gitleaks binary installed on the Jenkins agent or master (agent recommended)
+- Gitleaks binary installed
 - Access to the Git repository to be scanned
 - Basic understanding of Jenkins Pipeline syntax
+- Port 8080 should be available

 ---